LongNguyenP/DynaShape_Legacy/README.md

 #### Step 1: Clone source
 Clone the source from GitHub and open in Visual Studio

-#### Step 2: Deal with reference files
+#### Step 2: Deal with missing references
-After open the source in Visual Studio, You will notice that many of the reference dll files seem to be missing.
-Most of these will be automatically restored by the NuGet Package Manager when you first build the codes.
-However the two following dlls will have to be located manualy on your computer

-* *MeshToolkit.dll*: To get this file you need to first install the MeshToolkit package using the Dynamo Package Manager, you can then find the *MeshToolkit.dll* typically at *%AppData%\Dynamo\Dynamo Core\2.x\packages\MeshToolkit\bin*
+After open the source in Visual Studio, You will notice that many of the referenced dll files seem to be missing.
+However, the NuGet package manager will automatically restore these files the first time you build the codes.
+So you don't have to worry about them.
+The only exception is MeshToolkit.
+To get this file you need to first install the MeshToolkit package using the Dynamo Package Manager, you can then find the *MeshToolkit.dll* typically at *%AppData%\Dynamo\Dynamo Core\2.x\packages\MeshToolkit\bin*
-* *HelixToolkit.Wpf.SharpDX.dll*: This can be found in the main folder of *DynamoCoreRunTime* or *Dynamo Core* (typically located at *Program Files/Dynamo/Dynamo Core/2.x*)
-*

 #### Step 3: Build and package
 Build the solution and you will get *DynaShape.dll* (along with *DynaShape.xml*) in the build output folder.